Imagine tomorrow: Practitioner learning for the future in Educational Living Theory research

 Contributions to previous Action Learning and Action Research conferences, that include the Action Research Networks of the Americas (ARNA), the Collaborative Action Research Network (CARN) and the Action Learning Action Research Association (ALARA), are analysed to explain how imagining tomorrow is included in the educational learning of practitioner-researchers who are contributing to the creation of the future, today.

 The paper is grounded in the practice of individual practitioner-researchers as they generate their own living-educational-theories as explanations of their educational influences in learning, in enquiries of the kind, ‘How do I improve what I am doing?’ and ‘How do we improve what we are doing?’.
 The explanations include an evaluation of previous learning in making sense of the present together with an imagined possibility of a future that it not yet realized.

 Meanings of good and educational conversations are clarified and used to demonstrate how authentic ‘we’ questions can be generated in relation to living as fully as possible values that carry hope for the flourishing of humanity (Gumede & Mellett, 2019).
 Meanings of participatory, ~i~we~I~us~ relationships (Mounter, 2019) are clarified and used as explanatory principles in explanations of educational influence that are contributing to a global social movement of practitioner-researchers who are contributing to creating a future with hope.

 How to Cite

 On submission authors agree to share 50% copyright with Action Learning, Action Research Association Ltd (ALARA).
-On receipt of payment for public access to papers authors will receive 50% of the fee.
+On receipt of payment for public access to papers authors who are members of ALARA will receive 50% of the fee.
 The remaining 50% will be returned to ALARA.